| Romans 9:18-21 states: "Therefore hath he mercy

 glory, which thou hast given me: for thou lovedst me before

+the foundation of the world."
 Jesus instructed the disciples not to rejoice in the fact

 that they had power over evil spirits, "...but